erikandersson96/portfolio-project-four/README.md

 This website is a fictional website for the purpose of my Fourth Portfolio Project for Code Institute’s Full Stack Software Development Course.
 I created this website with the knowledge I gained from the `Bootstrap, jQuery, Django` modules.

-The main goal of this project was to test my new knowledge in Python.
-I decided to create a 12 question Quiz Game about Formula One.
+The main goal of this project was to test my new knowledge in Django and Bootstrap.
+I decided to create a recipe website beacuse I am a food lover and tought that I could have some use for it myself.

 ##### Features I aimed to achieve with this project: